-If you are facing a tough situation or challenge right now, this post is just for you.
+If you are facing a tough situation or challenge right now, here’s some useful, proven advice to help you.

 It’s not uncommon for a small business owner to look at their numbers for the month, see there’s a problem, then panic.
 Often, this panic motivates them to do something that creates a much bigger problem.